MoulikArora21/justbuyit-nextjs/README.md

 **Live Demo:** [https://justbuyit-nextjs.vercel.app/](https://justbuyit-nextjs.vercel.app/)

-**Note:** The app uses a public test API (Platzi Fake Store API), so sometimes products might have weird or inappropriate content.
-This is because anyone can add data to that API.
+**Note:** The app uses a public test API (Platzi Fake Store API), so sometimes products might have weird or inappropriate or missing content.
+This is because anyone can add or delete data using that API.

 ## What It Does